Arab ministers call for action on Annan's Syria plan

 Arab leaders in Baghdad for an Arab League summit were expected to endorse the six-point proposal from U.N.-Arab League special envoy Kofi Annan, which seeks a ceasefire and political dialogue in what Iraq called a "last chance" for Syria.

-Arab states backed away from their initial proposal demanding that Assad step down after Russia and China vetoed U.N. draft resolutions condemning him.
+Arab states appeared to soften their initial proposal demanding that Assad step down after Russia and China vetoed U.N. draft resolutions condemning him.

 The Annan proposal is the latest attempt to broker an end to more than a year of violence in Syria after Assad sent troops into cities to try to crush rebels seeking to end his 12-year rule.

-Zebari said the League would not accept foreign intervention in Syria.
-But Damascus responded that it would reject any initiatives made at the summit relating to Syria, according to the Lebanese TV channel al-Manar.
+Zebari said the League would discuss Annan's plan but would not accept any foreign intervention in Syria.

+Damascus said it would reject initiatives made at the summit relating to Syria, according to the Lebanese TV channel al-Manar.

 The Arab League suspended Syria last year and has in the past called on Assad to step aside to allow talks.
 But members are split over how to handle increasing violence that threatens to inflame the region's complex ethnic and sectarian mix.